-The act permits physicians and dentists to participate in the loan repayment programs on a part-time basis.
-The act defines part-time practice as working between 20 and 39 hours per week for at least 45 weeks per year and full-time practice as working at least 40 hours per week for at least 45 weeks per year.
+The bill permits physicians and dentists to participate in the loan repayment programs on a part-time basis.
+The bill defines part-time practice as working between 20 and 39 hours per week for at least 45 weeks per year and full-time practice as working at least 40 hours per week for at least 45 weeks per year.
+Under current law, participating physicians must provide primary care services and participating dentists must provide dental services for a minimum of 40 hours per week.

-The act specifies that the outpatient or ambulatory setting in which a participating physician provides primary care services and the service site in which a participating dentist provides dental services must be approved by the Department.
+The bill specifies that the outpatient or ambulatory setting in which a participating physician provides primary care services and the service site in which a participating dentist provides dental services must be approved by the Department.
+Under current law, the Department need not approve the specific sites in which the services are to be provided.

-The act permits a physician or dentist to count teaching activities toward the physician's or dentist's full-time or part-time practice.
-For physicians, "teaching activities" is defined as providing clinical education to students and residents regarding the physician's practice area at the site specified in the participation contract.
-For dentists, "teaching activities" is defined as supervising dental students and residents at the service site specified in the letter of intent.
-The extent to which teaching activities can count toward a physician's or dentist's full-time or part-time practice must be specified in the participation contract.
+The bill also permits a physician or dentist to count teaching activities towards the physician's or dentist's full-time or part-time practice.
+It defines "teaching activities" as supervising medical students and residents or dental students and residents at the service site specified in the letter of intent.
+The extent to which teaching activities can count towards a physician's or dentist's full-time or part-time practice must be specified in the participation contract (see below).